basbiezemans/gofunctools/README.md

-# go-packages
+# Golang functools

-Packages for the Go programming language
+The functools package is for higher-order functions: functions that act on or return other functions.